Humanities

 Physical Sciences

-Miguel García-Garibay was appointed dean of physical sciences in May 2016, after four years as chair of the department of Chemistry and Biochemistry.
+Miguel García-Garibay was appointed dean of physical sciences in May 2016, after four years as chair of the department of chemistry and biochemistry, and became Senior Dean of the UCLA College in November 2022.
 He has been a faculty member in the department since 1992.

-Garcia-Garibay came to UCLA after doing postdoctoral research at Columbia University, which followed his Ph.D. studies at the University of British Columbia in Canada.
-He was promoted to full professor in 2000 and he has served as Vice Chair for Education in the Department of Chemistry and Biochemistry since 2005.
-Garcia-Garibay is a member of the editorial board of the Journal of the American Chemical Society and the Journal of Organic Chemistry.
+García-Garibay came to UCLA after doing postdoctoral research at Columbia University, which followed his Ph.D. studies at the University of British Columbia in Canada.
+He was promoted to full professor in 2000 and he has served as Vice Chair for Education in the department of chemistry and biochemistry since 2005.
+García-Garibay is a member of the editorial boards of the Journal of the American Chemical Society and the Journal of Organic Chemistry.

 His current research efforts are aimed at the development of artificial molecular machinery in highly organized crystalline media, and the development of green chemistry by taking advantage of organic reactions in molecular nanocrystals.

-García-Garibay received his B.S. degree in 1985 at the Universidad Michoacan in Mexico and his PhD in 1988 from the University of British Columbia in Vancouver.
+García-Garibay received his B.S. degree in 1985 at the University of Michoacán in Mexico and his Ph.D. in 1988 from the University of British Columbia.

 Social Sciences